Derretir (Spanish for “to melt”) comes from the Latin terere, “to rub, wear down.” That which is melted is worn down, after all.

 - Contrite is when you use so few words, that your sentences are worn away!

-- Attrition is when your employees are worn away, bit by bit
+- Attrition occurs when your employees are worn away, bit by bit

 - Detriment is basically the worn out remains!